TheNabu222/AnTiChRiSt-KeTtLeKoRn-gRiN-OiRe/zettelkasten_ai_app/README.md

 - Real knowledge parsing from REORDERED_MASTER_INDEX.md is implemented
 - AI insights show placeholder content until API key is configured
 - All UI components are fully functional and responsive
+- Symbols added in the Dolphin Dictionary are stored in your browser's local storage so they persist across sessions

 ## 🎨 Design Philosophy